JRKaran7/1000130-KARAN_AMOL_RAJANKAR/README.md

 ### Conclusion
 While coding this faint detection system, I learnt about how Python can be used to code computer vision applications to create systems for fulfilling basic necessities in society.
 I also learnt about how to provide a proper dataset as all the videos were put in a list.
 So, the best videos were found by surfing through the internet. <br>
 Coding with different libraries like Mediapipe and Scikit Learn helped me understand advanced computer vision techniques and how to implement them with machine learning.
-Along with this, the use of the signal library under the SciPY package and researching about this led to the creation of a heart rate detection system that I felt was not possible to do without any sensors.
+Along with this, researching about the colour channels and different methods led to the creation of a heart rate detection system that I felt was not possible to do without any sensors.
 The use of photoplethysmography helped me integrate the use of vitals in my faint detection system.
 Finally, the discussion with peers, family members, and my teachers not only developed my communication skills, but they also gave me ideas and suggestions on how I can make my faint detection system better.

 ### PPT Link
 https://www.canva.com/design/DAGWJt5h7O0/W7nnbCF_XAAMC00j8nf63A/view?utm_content=DAGWJt5h7O0&utm_campaign=designshare&utm_medium=link&utm_source=editor